 How will you structure rewards?
 You could offer additional rewards for hard-to-fill positions, or offer small rewards for leads and larger rewards for hires.

 Recruitment: key points

-- Consider building or improving an employee referral program to source a significant percentage of employees.
+Consider building or improving an employee referral programme to source a significant percentage of employees.

 Part Two: Personal Development